daidensacha/mp3-garden-journal/README.md

 	 - I tested the app.
 In the terminal, ```python3 app.py``` then clicked open in the browser.
 The app was working, and my template was showing.

-- **Create login and register page and function** **NOTE** The login and register route code is based on the Code Institute Task Manaager project, with minor changes, there wasn't a lot to change to add it to my project as functions and does jsut want I want it to do.
+- **Create login and register page and function** **NOTE** I based the login and register route code on the Code Institute Task Manager project.
+There wasn't a lot to change to use it in my project as it functions and does want I want it to do.
+I made some minor changes to fit the app's requirements.
 See [Credits](/README.md/#credits) at the end of the README.
 	- ***Create the HTML template*** to extend the base template for login.
 		-	```touch templates/login.html```
 		-	I added start and end blocks using Jinja.